 The story for the Netflix anime is based on the Record of Ragnarok manga series by a creator trio.
 Writer Shinya Umemura is working on the story while writer Takumi Fukui provides the overall story composition.
 Manga illustrator Ajichika produced the art and original character designs.

 VIZ Media launched the English Record of Ragnarok manga digitally online at first.
-The physical printed volumes started releasing in Spring 2022 and the English version is up to Volume 4 as of October 18, 2022.
+The physical printed volumes started releasing in Spring 2022 and the English version will be up to Volume 5 as of January 17, 2023.

 In the meantime, an unofficial fan translation project keeps up with all the latest chapters.

 A spinoff series called The Legend of Lu Bu Fengxiang The Flying General manga launched in October 2019.
 The spin-off end with Volume 7 on December 20, 2022.

 VIZ Media has not yet announced an English release for the Lu Bu spinoff series.